Looking for answers on our IPOs? Below are some frequently asked questions.

 The above is the Automatic Confirmation Range, which means your IOI will be accepted unless you choose to cancel that IOI during the Two-Hour Confirmation window (you may receive a final allocation less than the maximum amount you requested).
 When your order is accepted, you will receive an email notifying you of your purchase.

 Is there a cutoff time for submitting a deposit while making an Indication of Interest (“IOI”)?

-A funds transfer must be initiated before the end of the Two-Hour Confirmation Window on the day of pricing to be eligible for an allocation.
+A funds transfer must be initiated 5 days before the end of the Two-Hour Confirmation Window on the day of closing to be eligible for an allocation.